mtrudel/bandit/README.md

 Bandit.start_link(plug: MyApp.MyPlug)
 ```

+## WebSocket Support

+Bandit supports upgrading HTTP requests to WebSocket connections via the use of
+the `Plug.Conn.upgrade_adapter/3` function and the `Sock` API.
+For details, see the `Bandit`
+documentation.

 ## Implementation Details

 Bandit's HTTP/2 implementation is described in detail in its own [README](lib/bandit/http2/README.md).
 Similar documentation for the HTTP/1.x and WebSocket implementations is a work in progress.